willnolin/Song-Bible/README.md

         ]
     },
  ```
-I will also be incorporating a simple lyrics API called Lyrics.ovh.
+I will also be using a simple lyrics API called Lyrics.ovh.
 The song title and artist name are easily incorporated into the request URL.
 Spaces are accounted for and url is created from data in Songster API request.

 ie. https://api.lyrics.ovh/v1/Queen/We Will Rock You